 \section{Introduction}

-\fi In recent years, generative models have made remarkable progress in learning complex, high-dimensional distributions.
-Existing techniques can model fairly complex datasets, including natural images and speech \cite{kingma2013auto,rezende2014stochastic,goodfellow2014generative,radford2015unsupervised,oord2016pixel,arjovsky2017wasserstein}.
-Variational autoencoders (VAEs), a class of likelihood-based generative models, allow for a principled probabilistic way to model high-dimensional distributions.
-They are learned by maximizing a tractable lower bound on the marginal likelihood (evidence), also known as the evidence lower bound (ELBO).
+\fi In recent years, generative models have made have made remarkable progress in learning complex, high-dimensional distributions.
+Particularly deep generative models can model highly complex datasets, including natural images and speech \cite{kingma2013auto,rezende2014stochastic,goodfellow2014generative,radford2015unsupervised,oord2016pixel,arjovsky2017wasserstein}.
+Variational autoencoders (VAEs), a class of deep generative models, are likelihood-based models which allow to model high-dimensional distributions in a probabilistic fashion.
+VAEs approximate the true data distribution by maximizing a tractable lower bound on the marginal likelihood (evidence), also known as the evidence lower bound (ELBO).
 This is equivalent to minimizing the expected negative log-likelihood and Kullback-Leibler (KL) divergence between approximate posterior and prior.
-Since their introduction, VAEs have become one of the frameworks of choice for generative modeling, promising well-founded theory and more stable training than Generative Adversarial Networks (GANs) as well as more efficient sampling mechanisms than autoregressive models.
-Much of recent literature has focused on applying VAEs to image generation tasks and devising new encoder–decoder architectures.
+With the introduction of VAEs~\cite{kingma2013auto,rezende2014stochastic}, it has become a popular choice of framework for generative modeling.
+It is based on well-established theory, its training is simpler and more stable than Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} and its sampling is more efficient than autoregressive models.